jolie-huang/socialpulse-pt-2/README.md

 #### <ins>***SocialPulse tries to solve the following problem statement in the social media industry:***</ins>

-- **People need a social media build by the people for the people, without heavy advertisements and platform negativity!**
+- **People need a social media built by the people for the people, without heavy advertisements and platform negativity!**

 ### Key Features